 A dog should have enough enrichment opportunities to keep them fulfilled on a daily basis.
 I like to provide a few dozen toys for my dog.
 But here’s the catch.
 I don’t give them all to him at once.
-He gets about 5 toys a day, every morning, and then I pull up the ones I gave him the following morning, put them out of site and inaccessible to my dog and swap them out with 5+ “new” toys.
+He gets about 5+ toys a day, every morning, and then I pull up the ones I gave him the following morning, put them out of sight and inaccessible to my dog and swap them out with 5+ “new” toys.
 I typically do this in the morning with my morning routine of training, walking, feeding…etc. It doesn’t really have to be a “new” toy, just not ones he was not playing with the previous day.
-And make sure you are providing a variety of toys at a time, not 10 tennis balls.
+And make sure you are providing a variety of toys at a time, not the same 10 tennis balls.

 What type of dog toys should I give my dog?

 There are as many dog toys as you can dream up.
-However, I like to cover all of my dogs somatosensory senses which may be remembered by the acronym (GOATV) Gustatory, Olfactory, Auditory, Tactilely, and Visually.
+However, I like to cover all of my dog’s somatosensory senses which may be remembered by the acronym (GOATV) Gustatory, Olfactory, Auditory, Tactilely, and Visually.
 When I am brainstorming on what to make or buy my dog I think of what I can do to stimulate all of my dog’s senses and wholeness, to fulfill, challenge, teach and maximum fun.

 What size toys should I get my dog?

 The toys should be different, shapes, textures, smells, sizes, softness/hardness and should cater to your individual dog’s unique preferences.
 If my dog loves soft, gushy, cuddly toys I am not going to get him a few elk antlers.
 I’ll buy and/or make many toys, and experiment with him to see what motivates him the most and what he prefers and doesn’t.
-In this fun exploration, I’ll donate the toys my dog doesn’t like or is less interested in to a responsible animal shelter and then as he gets older I will focus more on making or buying what he likes the most.
+In this fun exploration, I’ll donate the toys my dog doesn’t like or is less interested in, to a responsible animal shelter and then as he gets older I will focus more on making or buying what he likes the most.

 Do I have to buy toys or is it safe to make them myself?

 Making toys may be a fun and stimulating hobby for us.
 It doesn’t matter if your dog loves recycled plastic water bottles, a tennis ball stuffed in a sock, or a flirt pole you make yourself.
-The key is, when buying or making toys please keep the earth and your dog’s health in mind which means, staying away from bad plastics and leaching toys, PVC pipe, non-sustainable materials and using upcycled and recycled ecofriendly materials like environmentally sound stuffing (which dogs sometimes ingest by ripping open a dog toy and eating the insides.)
-After all, what dog doesn’t like to decapitate their favorite stuffed animal at the earliest convenience (the day after you but it!)
+The key is, when buying or making toys please keep the earth and your dog’s health in mind which means, staying away from bad plastics and leaching toys, PVC pipe, non-sustainable materials and using upcycled and recycled eco-friendly materials like environmentally sound stuffing (which dogs sometimes ingest by ripping open a dog toy and eating the insides.)
+After all, what dog doesn’t like to decapitate their favorite stuffed animal at the earliest convenience (the day after you buy it!)

 I want my dogs addicted to Kong toys (and many others)

 Time is finite.
 If your dog is doing a “good” desirable behavior, it’s less time your dog will be practicing something “bad” undesirable.
-When you create great chew toy habits, you don’t have to worry about “bad” undesirable habits such as your dog chewing on: your bed, coffee table, new rug, clothes, shoes, linens, or anything they are not supposed to.
+When you create great chew toy habits, you don’t have to worry about “bad” undesirable habits such as your dog chewing on your bed, coffee table, new rug, clothes, shoes, linens, or anything they are not supposed to.
 But it is your responsibility as a pet parent to teach them what is appropriate and what is not.
-Good dog trainers focus on teaching dogs appropriate behaviors, not by punishing (euphemistically referred to as “corrections” by animal abusers) inappropriate ones.
+Good dog trainers focus on teaching dogs new, appropriate behaviors, not by punishing (euphemistically referred to as “corrections” by ignorant and confused animal “trainers”) inappropriate ones.
 If your dog is performing behaviors to please you, there is little reason to get frustrated or to punish a dog, right?
-Remember, dogs do not come into this word speaking French, Spanish English or Chinese, and they also don’t know what is acceptable to humans to chew on and what is not acceptable.
+Remember, dogs do not come into this world speaking French, Spanish English or Chinese, and they also don’t know what is acceptable to humans to chew on and what is not acceptable.
 Unless your pup was taught otherwise, it’s not his fault he chewed your new Jimmy Choos, which look like just another (expensive) dog toy!
 Go on, yell at yourself in the mirror, I’ll wait.
 OK, now that you are done, one of the most effective and efficient ways we teach dogs is through motivation and primary reinforcers – food!
 Nom, Nom, Nom, which is science jargon for delicious food!